kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

 * Clarity: There is no confusion about which fields are involved in the policy configuration.
 * Simplicity: Policies are cleaner and cannot be configured with other policies, unlike MeshExternalService.
 * No confusion with Universal: There is no issue with non-transparent proxies.
+* Can have separate clusters for each "match" and separate metrics for them.

 ### Negative Consequences